 There are a large number of different types of tent available, all suited to a variety of different situations and group sizes.
-From waterproof ratings, double or single skin, size considerations and tent accessories, this guide will give you the information you need to buy the right tent for you.
+From waterproof ratings, double or single skin, size considerations and accessories, this tent buying guide will give you the information you need to choose the best tent for you.

 Single Skin Tents